acm-kccitm/Web-dev/CSS-Intro/Intro to css.md

   text-align: center;
   color: red;
 }
-here ì.tableî is the selector.
+here ‚Äú.table‚Äù is the selector.

 You can also specify a particular element or elements of a class from HTML.